"BORN TO BE LOVED; LOVE TO BE HATED!"

 6. I've learned that to get the right answer; you have to ask the right question.

 7. I've learned that about 90% of the things that happen to me are good and only 10% are bad.
 To be happy, I just have to focus on the 90%.
+8. I've learned to keep looking ahead.
+There are still so many good books to read.
+Sunsets to see, friends to visit, and old dogs to take walks with.

 9. I've learned that you shouldn't do anything that wouldn't make your mother proud.

-10.I've learned that if love isn't taught in the home it's difficult to learn it anywhere else.
-11. I've learned that I still have a lot to learn.
+10.I've learned that if love isn't taught in the home it's difficult to learn it anywhere else.11.
+I've learned that I still have a lot to learn.
 To learn more about Bobbee Bee and to in order a copy of the book e-mail lbiass34@yahoo.com